 Seattle University allows students to design their own major, if desired.
 If students would like to study something that is not offered as an official major, designing their own major is a great alternative.

 Seattle University does not require students to complete a senior project.

 Seattle University offers students the option to double major, if they would like.
 Student struggling to choose just one area of study may consider a double major.

-NOTE: Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.

-Check with Seattle University directly for information on any possible available services for students with disabilities.
+✅ Seattle University does offer services for students with disabilities.

 ❌ Seattle University does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.

 ✅ Seattle University offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ✅ Seattle University offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
 The Freshman Honors college provides a rich curriculum for highly-motivated first-year students.